 Autel's AutoLink AL539 does something that most other OBD 2 scanners can't: It can check electrical connections with a built-in multimeter to uncover pesky electrical problems.
 Sadly, the multimeter is a stand-alone function that doesn't work when the AL539 is connected to the car as an OBD 2 scanner.

-Despite its soft rubber bumpers, the AL539 is smaller and lighter than the SeekOne KR860, at 6.7 x 3.6 x 1.4 inches and 10.6 ounces.
+Despite its soft rubber bumpers, the AL539 is fairly compact and light at 6.7 x 3.6 x 1.4 inches and 10.6 ounces.
 It has a unique pull-out leg so the device can stand on its own, as well as a generous 58-inch cable.

 The scanner's bright, 2.8-inch color display has icons for major functions and an easy-to-follow eight-key interface.
 Its pre-inspection readiness key has three lights that glow red (permanent fault), yellow (temporary fault) or green (no faults).